 It might be today; it might be tomorrow.
-But he would die!

-Somehow it sank in and he accepted it almost gratefully.
+But he would diet Somehow it sank in and he accepted it almost gratefully.

 The door opened, and he was on his feet, in tense fear.
 One might accept death reasoningly, with every aspect of the conscious mind, but the body was a brute beast that knew nothing of reason.
-This was it! ment.
-His Mind was in Schwartz's mental hands.
-A slight squeeze and it would be over.
+This was it!
+No--it wasn't.
+The entering Mind Touch held nothing of death in it.
+It was a guard with a metal rod held ready in his hand.
+Schwartz knew what it was.
+"Come with me," he said sharply.